-If you are aged between 16 and are under 26 on the first day of the course you may be eligible to apply for a Care Experienced Bursary.
+If you are aged between 16 and 26 and are under 26 on the first day of the course, you may be eligible to apply for a care-experienced bursary.

-Help is available with your accommodation costs over the summer holidays which fall between each year of your course, if you are Care Experienced.
+Help is available with your accommodation costs over the summer holidays which fall between each year of your course.
+The maximum payment for this is £105 per week.
 SAAS will pay this directly to the person that is providing you with accommodation.

-If you submit your application by 30 June with no errors and all supporting documents SAAS have guaranteed an assessment before your course starts.
+If you submit your application by 30 June with no errors and with all supporting documents, SAAS have guaranteed an assessment before your course starts.
 It is really important to submit your form as early as possible.

 Childcare awards will be not be made to any learner who has a spouse or partner who is at home during College hours and is able and available to look after the child/children.

 All childcare providers must be registered with the Care Inspectorate.

 The assessment process is based on need, and all funding is means tested against all household income.
 If you have a household income above £46,500 you will not be eligible to apply for this fund.
 This is in line with HMRC Child Tax Credit Assessment https://www.gov.uk/benefits-credits/tax-credits.